GIS4DEV/GIS4DEV.github.io/_lessons/2021-04-23-correlation.md

 * complete reproduction of Malcomb et al in R
 * digital replicas of Malcomb et al's published maps in R

+## Important Announcements

-Universally applicable tips for revising GitHub profiles are being compiled [here](99_theend)
+- Universally applicable tips for revising GitHub profiles are being compiled [here](99_theend)
+- To proceed with the next GIS analysis, you will need a Twitter Developer API Account.
+Apply for this account today!
+Sometimes the application is initially rejected... so don't delay.
+See instructions [here](2021-04-28-twitter)

 ## Comparing Choropleth Maps